Ashgabat: Medical industry

 The city pays great attention to the development of the pharmaceutical industry.
 The following medical industry and pharmaceutical supply institutions operate in Ashgabat: Turkmendermansenagat Association, Main Pharmacy Association, Center for Drug Registration and State Quality Control, Institute of Medicinal Plants, Saglyk Pharmaceutical Enterprise, Türkmen Ajanta Pharma Limited Joint Venture, Tenekär Pharmaceutical Enterprise, Berzengi Mineral Healing Water Enterprise, Disinfectant Solutions Production Enterprise.

 Sanatoriums

 The Berzeňňi Sanatorium is located at the foothills of the Kopetdag mountains, 7.5 kilometers south of center of Ashgabat.
 Operating since 1967, a new building was inaugurated in 2012.
 The sanatorium features a unique mineral water source from a 1,600-meter-deep well.
 This water has a distinct hydrochemical composition, including magnesium sulfate, potassium, and low mineralization, and has various therapeutic properties.
 It is used to treat conditions such as digestive system diseases, hypertension, cardiovascular issues, and joint diseases.
 The sanatorium operates year-round, offering both outpatient and spa treatments.

 Culture

-Ashgabat is the cultural heart of Turkmenistan.
-Ashgabat enjoys numerous theatres, museums, galleries, concert halls, cinemas and foreign cultural institutions.
+Ashgabat is the cultural hub of Turkmenistan, housing numerous theatres, museums, galleries, concert halls, cinemas, and foreign cultural institutions.